-- U.S. HISTORY - Students will study major eras of 20th and 21st century American history such as WWI, WWII, the Cold War era, and recent history, depending on each year's focus and theme. - (H) U.S. HISTORY - This college-level course explores events, trends, peoples, groups, cultures, ideas and institutions in United States history including the multiple perspectives of gender, class and ethnicity between the period of the American Civil War and the present.
+U.S. HISTORY A - (Prerequisite: ILP, IEP, ELL, MTSS; Teacher approval or recommendation; Demonstrates below grade-level proficiency by most recent evaluation) This course will allow students to build and strengthen their reading fluency and comprehension skills, analyzing skills, and decoding skills.
+Students will study major eras of 20th and 21st century American History such as WWI, WWII, the Cold war era and recent history, depending on each year's focus and theme.

+(H) U.S. HISTORY - This college-level course explores events, trends, peoples, groups, cultures, ideas and institutions in United States history including the multiple perspectives of gender, class and ethnicity between the period of the American Civil War and the present.
 It focuses on developing, practicing and strengthening the skills historians use while constructing knowledge in the discipline.